-You subsequently filed for divorce in Texas and was granted the divorce that you sought.
+You subsequently filed for divorce in Texas and were granted the divorce that you sought.
 You stated in the court documents that you were abandoned by your spouse here in Texas, a point which your spouse did not attempt to counter in his answer or counterpetition for divorce.
 The judge awarded you 50% of your spouse's disposable retired pay.
 What would happen if your spouse injures himself while in Germany and is found to be unable to return to work for the Marines?

-First off, his normal retired pay would need to be calculated based on the number of years that he has served in the Marines.
+First off, his normal retired pay would need to be calculated based on the number of years he has served in the Marines.
 We can do this pretty simply by multiplying his active duty base pay by the number of years of service by 2.5%.
 That $10,000 monthly based rate by 20 years by .025 = $5,000.

 VA Disability Pay

 The other type of disability pay that a military member can expect is disability compensation from the Department of Veteran's Affairs.
 Please take the above hypothetical example regarding your spouse in Germany, and instead of his being injured, he is found to have likely committed adultery against you.
 This is potentially a severe offense in the military, so your spouse chooses to retire rather than go through the military legal process associated with an adultery charge.

 With an active duty base pay rate of $10,000 per month and twenty years of active duty service, the average retired pay would be the $5,000 per month that we laid out in the blog post section before this one.
 However, as part of your husband leaving the military, he has also applied for disability compensation through the VA.
 He has some back and neck issues that he has accumulated over his twenty years of service and wants that to be considered upon leaving active duty status.